WindyCityLab/windycitylab.github.io/in-person-courses.md

 - IT Professionals
 - Engineering Teams

-[Contact us](contact) to schedule a course for your team or organization.
+[Contact me](contact) to schedule a course for your team or organization.